esa/polyhedral-gravity-model/docs/quickstart/examples_cpp.rst

         // Returns either a single of vector of results
         // Here, we only have one point.
 Thus we get a single result Polyhedron polyhedron{vertices, faces, density, NormalOrientation::OUTWARDS, PolyhedronIntegrity::VERIFY};
-        const auto[pot, acc, tensor] = GravityModel::evaluate(polyhedron, point, false);
+        const auto[pot, acc, tensor] = GravityModel::evaluate(polyhedron, point, ComputeBackend::CPU_SERIAL);

 **Example 2:** Evaluating the gravity model for a given polyhedron in some source files for a specific point and density.
-Further, we explicitly enable the parallelization using the optional fourth parameter (which defaults to true).
+Further, we explicitly select the compute backend using the optional third parameter (which defaults to :code:`ComputeBackend::CPU_PARALLEL`).
 We disable the :math:`O(n^2)` check if the plane unit normals are actually outwards pointing.

 .. code-block:: cpp